 - Demerara Sugar for sprinkling

-- Preheat the oven to 375°F. Line two 1/2 sheet pan with parchment paper or a silicone baking mat.
+- Preheat the oven to 375 °F. Line two ½ sheet pans with parchment paper or a silicone baking mat.

-- In a large mixing bowl, whisk together the flour, baking powder, sugar and salt and.
-Toss in butter chunks.
+- In a large mixing bowl, whisk together 22 ½ oz unbleached all purpose flour, 2 tablespoons baking powder, 4 oz granulated sugar and 1 teaspoon salt.
+Toss in 6 oz unsalted butter chunks.
 Mix in the butter until the bits are the size of a pea.

-- Whisk together the buttermilk, sourdough discard and eggs.
+- Whisk together 8 oz buttermilk, 8 oz sourdough discard and 2 eggs.
 Add the buttermilk mixture to the dry ingredients all at once and mix until just barely combined.
 Some loose flour may remain at the bottom of the bowl.
 DON'T OVER MIX.

 - Line the scones onto the prepared baking sheet, leaving 1" space between.
 Brush the tops of the scones with buttermilk and sprinkle with Demerara or granulated sugar.